* Translated by AI

 Ailish McCollgan approaching the finish line. /Photo=Reuters=NEWS1

-After crossing the finish line, her feet were completely covered in blood, and she had to receive medical treatment immediately.
+After crossing the finish line, her feet were completely covered in blood, and she required immediate medical attention.

 McCollgan is preparing to compete in the upcoming Commonwealth Games in Glasgow in July.
 For now, she plans to monitor her recovery progress before deciding whether to participate.